Materials-Consortia/OPTIMADE/optimade.rst

   - If present and not :val:`null`, the property SHOULD take one of the following values:

-    * :val:`experimental`: the structure is the result of an optimization or refinement process part of an experimental technique, e.g., minimization of the discrepancy between observed and predicted scattered amplitudes from diffraction data.
+    * :val:`experimental`: the structure results from an optimization or refinement process part of an experimental technique, e.g., minimization of the discrepancy between observed and predicted scattered amplitudes from diffraction data.

-    * :val:`hybrid`: the structure is the result of the combination of an experiment and further optimization based on a reasonable theoretical energy model in such a way that it remains a fair representation of the original experimental structure.
+    * :val:`hybrid`: the structure is the result of the combination of an experiment and further optimization based on a reasonable theoretical energy model so that it remains a fair representation of the original experimental structure.
       For example, experimental structures relaxed using *ab initio* calculations are in this category.
-      Structures where the experimental coordinates are kept, but one or more elements are substituted for other elements are not included in this category.
+      Structures where the experimental coordinates are kept, but one or more elements are substituted for other elements, are not included in this category.

     * :val:`global`: the structure has been optimized using a theoretical technique based on a reasonable energy model in a way that takes into account the global energy surface.
       The structure has been optimized into the global energy minimum or into a local minimum within an energy range of the global minimum commonly considered for potential metastability (typically on the scale of 100 meV/atom).